 - A memorandum from the Prisons stating the period of your sentence if you were absent from court as you were serving a sentence

 You will be notified of the status of your application by the relevant authority you have applied to.
-You may also check if the Warrant has been successfully cancelled by checking your warrant status on OWAES.
+You may also check if the Warrant of Arrest has been successfully cancelled by checking your warrant status on OWAES.

 If your application was unsuccessful, you will be asked to surrender either to the relevant law enforcement agency or to the Warrant Enforcement Unit at the Police Cantonment Complex.

-- Police Investigation Process in Singapore
+- Police Investigation Process for Crimes in Singapore (4 Steps)

 - Police Arrest Procedure in Singapore

-- Can a Civilian Arrest a Criminal in Singapore?
+- Can the Public Make a Citizen's Arrest in Singapore?

 - Surrender of Passport to the Police and How to Get It Back

-- Criminal Compensation in Singapore
+- Burden of Proof in Criminal and Civil Cases in Singapore

 - Claiming Trial as an Accused

-- Criminal Appeals in Singapore
+- Guide to Filing a Criminal Appeal in Singapore

 - Presidential Clemency in Singapore

-- Visiting a Loved One in Prison (And on Death Row) in Singapore
+- Visiting a Loved One in Prison or On Death Row in Singapore

 - Consequences of Receiving a Stern Warning in Singapore